ajemadsen/spill/README.md

 # Notes

 2/8/2023: Today I had such a struggle getting my Simon to commit and to deploy its files to my subdomain.
 Thankfully, I thought to start my simon-creating over and was able to reimplement the files in the correct way.
 The thing that I learned, which sounds silly when I state it like it is news, is that you cannot commit to a repository if you did not clone it in the first place.
 Even if you have a folder in your IDE, it will not push to that github repository unless that folder got there from cloning.

+3/22/2023: I did the Simon Service today!
+Some of it was not intuitive at all but I think I understand for the most part what is going on.
+*api calls that are handled in the index.js can be called from .js files in public.
+*classes can be added to objects through "__.classList.add('___'); " *fetch returns a promise that returns data about the fetch call *JSON.stringify(___) turns a json object into a string to be set in localStorage.
+*when services fail, always keep the localStorage methods implemented.